Black Friday Sale Starts Friday at 12:01 am!Use Code: Christmas2021 for 10% Off Anything (ends Mon at midnight)

 Trouble Getting Groups?

-If you are convinced that your barrel is not capable of producing accurate groups of 1 MOA, send us your barrel (complete gun if you like).
+If you are convinced that your prefit barrel is not capable of producing accurate groups of 1 MOA, send us your barrel (complete gun if you like).
 We will conduct a thorough inspection and if needed, load testing thru a 3rd party.
-Note: Having to go thru a 3rd party can sometimes take up to 8 weeks for test results to get to us.
+Note: Having to go through a 3rd party can sometimes take up to 8 weeks for test results to get to us.
 We understand your urgency in getting results and the issue resolved.
 We will do our best to make sure this happens as quickly as possible.
 We can only provide an estimate of how long it will take and not guarantee it.

-If we are successful at producing 1” groups or under, you will required to pay Preferred fee of $100.00.
+If we are successful at producing 1” groups or under, you will be required to pay Preferred Barrels the $100.00 testing fee.
 We will return your barrel complete with targets and load data.
-If we are not successful in obtaining such accuracy, we will build you a new barrel to the same specifications free of charge.
+If we are not successful in obtaining such accuracy, we will build you a new barrel to the same specifications, free of charge.